appacademy-prep-work/appacademy-prep-work.github.io/_includes/setup.md

 0. C9.io will provide a text editor for you to edit Ruby code in the browser.
 You can write Ruby code in the text editor.
 At the bottom is a console, you can run your code in the console.
-0. Run the following commands in the console
+0. Run the following commands in the console.
+This will download the zipped file and unzip it for you.
+You should have a folder with the practice problems.

 ```
   wget http://prepwork.appacademy.io/coding-test-1/practice-problems-1.zip

   unzip practice-problems-1.zip
 ```
-0. You should now have a practice-problems/ folder created.

 You should be able to do all the prepwork using c9.io.